#StrongerBetterFaster: Triathlete extraordinaire Lisbeth Kenyon: 5-time Age Group Winner at Ironman World Championships

 What helps me getting through an uncomfortable session is remembering it will be in the bank for later retrieval and knowing that reflecting on the effort later will feel good.

-How has training with a Vasa Swim Ergometer been useful in terms of time-savings, improving freestyle swimming technique, measuring progress?
+How has training with a Vasa Swim Eg been useful in terms of time-savings, improving freestyle swimming technique, measuring progress?

-Time is my ultimate quandary so I consider the VASA a must have tool.
-In my experience it correlates well with water swimming so I substitute 2 of my 4 swims with the erg.
+Time is my ultimate quandary so I consider the Vasa SwimErg a must-have training tool.
+In my experience, it correlates well with water swimming so I substitute 2 of my 4 swims with the SwimErg.
 It’s easier than water to focus on perfect form.
-The varying resistance settings coupled with ability to monitor power output, distance and stroke rate result in swim specific strength that translate directly to the pool even for yardage minimalists like me.
+The varying resistance settings, coupled with the ability to monitor power output, distance and stroke rate results in swim-specific strength that translate directly to the pool even for yardage minimalists like me.
 I can record the data on my Garmin and download it to training peaks for Al to analyze.
 We do power tests regularly to monitor progress.

-The triple: even though it’s not a particularly tough or long VASA workout in itself, one key weekly session for me has been to get on the VASA for 20 minutes right before an indoor Computrainer session followed by a brick run.
+The triple: even though it’s not a particularly tough or long Vasa workout in itself, one key weekly session for me has been to get on the Vasa SwimErg for 20 minutes right before an indoor Computrainer session followed by a brick run.
 Rarely do we practice the swim straight to the bike without a shower break and going home to retrieve our bike first.
-In adverse weather I do the run on the treadmill for a complete indoor triple.
+In adverse weather, I do the run on the treadmill for a complete indoor triple.

 Building confidence for open water swimming and the triathlon swim is hugely important and can translate into a more positive experience in the water.
 What advice would you have for other athletes in this regard?